jcroll/foursquare-api-client/README.md

 ## Oauth Integration

 Endpoints in the foursquare API that are user specific will require authorization with foursquare using the Oauth 2.0 protocol.
-This type of authorization is beyond the scope of this library as there are better libraries for that such as the [FriendsOfSymfony Oauth2
+This type of authorization is beyond the scope of this library as there are better libraries for [that](https://packagist.org/search/?q=oauth).
-Server](https://github.com/FriendsOfSymfony/oauth2-php).
 After authorization you can pass the access token into the client for user specific access.